“Love is our true essence. In the state of health and balance, this truth is clear. However,

 Pichet Boonthamme.
 After walking away with a rich experience and deeper confidence in myself and my potential as a Thai bodyworker,

 I began to integrate Thai massage into Whole Being Therapy, my creative expression of what healing arts can be.
 In 2005,

 I trained with Paul Cramer, a teacher from the Lotus Palm School of Thai Yoga Massage, and in 2006 I graduated from the Kripalu School of Ayurveda.

 My practice also includes Ayurvedic massage and consultations.
 In 2007 I returned to Thailand for another experience with Pichet and I

 ventured to India for advanced Ayurvedic trainings.
-I currently travel and teach with my partner Kim, and I look forward to offering the gifts of Thai massage and Ayurveda
+A return to both countries in 2011 included continued studies, including receiving a 5-week Panchakarma that provided me experiential lessons that no text can offer.
+I currently travel and teach with my partner Kim and daughter Nilani, and I look forward to offering the gifts of Thai massage and Ayurveda

 to all those interested in these amazing healing arts.

 Lakshmi is a symbol of the fertility, water, and agriculture of Mother Nature and is common to all ancient civilizations by different names.

 As the Mother Goddess she embodies grace and beauty and is associated with abundance, good fortune, and prosperity.
 She is the benevolent force that causes the seed to grow into a tree,